Why You Can’t Stop Overthinking, Even When Life Feels Fine

 Overthinking reduces when you rebuild connection to:

 This is not about relaxation techniques alone.
-It is about finding a balance between thinking and feeling.
+We need to find a balance between thinking and feeling.

-2. Why overthinking is actually delayed emotional processing
+2. Understanding that overthinking is actually delayed emotional processing

 To reduce overthinking, we want to feel our emotions by: